Salman-Shek/Java/README.md

 The if statement : If a certain situation occurs, do something and then go back to the main flow.
 /* anything inside this is comment
 */
-Any values is given in problem statement  then initailize the know values by assining varaibles
+Any values given in problem statement  then initailize the known values by assining varaibles.

 if(condition need to evaluate) must result to boolean true/false, 1/0 {